Jon-Webb-79/Linux_Config/Installation/ArchInstallation.rst

    ``$ fdisk -l``

-   "**NOTE: This may result in many options being displayed; however, options titled
-            loop should be ignored.
+   **NOTE: This may result in many options being displayed; however, options titled loop should be ignored.
 In addition, options with sd may likely be the thumb drive or other mounter peripheral devices.
 In my case, the hard drive is titled nvme0n1.
 The p1, p2, and p3 that follow nvme0n1 are the partition numbers.
-For the remainder of this tutorial I will refer to the hard drive as nvme01n1**"
+For the remainder of this tutorial I will refer to the hard drive as nvme01n1**

 b.
 Enter the partition manager for the computer

    ``$ fdisk /dev/nvme0n1``

-    "**NOTE: This should yield the following request 'Command (m for help)'**"
+    **NOTE: This should yield the following request 'Command (m for help)'**

 c.
 Type p and hit enter to see the existing partitions.
 This should match the partitions shown when you ran the ``fdisk -l`` command.
 Once the command is complete it should return to the 'Command (m for help) query, and will from here on out, so I will omit all references to it

  d.
 Enter the following command to start a fresh partition layout

     ``$ g``